 About Me

-I’m a neuroatypical, chaotic engineer who figured out more than 20 years ago that by hacking different solutions one can make reasonable living.
+I’m a neuroatypical, chaotic engineer who figured out more than 20 years ago that by hacking different solutions one can make a reasonable living.

 My area of expertise is lack of expertise - I consider myself a wildcard person, however I do tend to naturally gravitate towards work that requires optimization or tooling.

-Amongst many things I’ve done some were more fun than the others:
+Amongst many things I’ve done, some were more fun than the others:

-- Investigations - all the kinds, system, networks, bugs, people, you name it
+- Investigations - all the kinds: system, networks, bugs, people, you name it

 - Searching for an internal knowledge graph solution.
 It was a long haul that took me through implementations in Prolog, Datalog, Soufflé, Clojure, Cuelang and OCaml.